tasmota/docs/docs/Smart-Meter-Interface.md

 | `<txGPIO>` | The GPIO pin number where meter command is transmitted (optional).|
 | `<txPeriod>` | Period to repeat the transmission of commands to the meter (optional).
 Number of 100ms increments (n * 100ms).|
 | `<cmdTelegram>` | Comma separated hex coded byte blocks to send to meter device.
 For MODBus each comma separated block is a command to retrieve a certain register from the meter (optional: only required for measuring devices that have to be triggered with a certain character string).|

+!!! note
+for other serial protocols you may specify the exact mode (only for hardware serial) by the follwing code after the type specifier:
+N =no parity
+E =even parity
+O =odd parity
+and number of stop-bits

+e.g for modbus:  mN1,mN2,mE1,mE2,mO1,mO2

 !!! example
     ```